 Glass Key paperback art is tops thanks to another Italian master.

-Brian Donlevy and Veronica Lake’s film noir The Glass Key, which was Hollywood’s second try at Dashiell Hammett’s novel, premiered this month in 1942.
+Alan Ladd, Brian Donlevy, and Veronica Lake’s film noir The Glass Key, which was Hollywood’s second try at Dashiell Hammett’s novel, premiered this month in 1942.
 To be exact, it opened yesterday in New York City and throughout the U.S. on October 23.
 The poster most often seen online is the theatrical release version we showed you several years ago, but alternates were produced and two of them appear below.
 What we really wanted to share, though, is this great paperback cover from UK-based Digit Books.
 It’s from 1961 and features the art of Italian illustrator Enrico de Seta, who we’ve mentioned before.
 If you haven’t watched The Glass Key we recommend it, and if you haven’t read the book, just know that it was Hammett’s personal favorite.

 The headlines that mattered yesteryear.